Heraes/limitlessled-custom-component/readme.md

 Custom implementation of LimitlessLED integration for Home Assistant with enhanced features.

+## HACS integration

+This is a custom repository, based on markovrv's repository to make it works through HACS installation

 ## Features

 - Custom unique ID assignment via YAML configuration